-Document 207108
+Document 207030

-Ce document est disponible en français

-© 2007 Canadian Institute of Actuaries
+Ce document est disponible en français © 2007 Canadian Institute of Actuaries

-Members should be familiar with educational notes.
-Educational notes describe but do not recommend practice in illustrative situations.
-They do not constitute Standards of Practice and are, therefore, not binding.
-They are, however, intended to illustrate the application (but not necessarily the only application) of the Standards of Practice, so there should be no conflict between them.
-They are intended to assist actuaries in applying Standards of Practice in respect of specific matters.
-Responsibility for the manner of application of Standards of Practice in specific circumstances remains that of the members in the Life and P&C practice areas.
+Educational Notes do not constitute standards of practice.
+They are intended to assist actuaries in applying standards of practice in respect of specific matters.
+Responsibility for the manner of application of standards in specific circumstances remains that of the member in the Life and P&C practice areas.